adeepkit01/ns-3-Ledbat/src/internet/doc/tcp.rst

 Low Extra Delay Background Transport (LEDBAT) is an experimental delay-based congestion control algorithm that seeks to utilize the available bandwidth on an end-to-end path while limiting the consequent increase in queueing delay on that path.
 LEDBAT uses changes in one-way delay measurements to limit congestion that the flow itself induces in the network.

-As a first approximation, a LEDBAT sender operates as shown below:
+As a first approximation, the LEDBAT sender operates as shown below:

-on acknowledgement:
+on receipt of an ACK:

 .. math::
        currentdelay = acknowledgement.delay
-       basedelay = min(basedelay, currentdelay)
+       basedelay = min (basedelay, currentdelay)
        queuingdelay = currentdelay - basedelay
        offtarget = (TARGET - queuingdelay) / TARGET
-       cwnd += GAIN * offtarget * bytesnewlyacked * MSS / cwnd
+       cWnd += GAIN * offtarget * bytesnewlyacked * MSS / cWnd

 ``TARGET`` is the maximum queueing delay that LEDBAT itself may introduce in the network, and ``GAIN`` determines the rate at which the cwnd responds to changes in